Neomatt/wawahouse/README.md

 ## Starter Kit

 Go to localhost/wawahouse/web/app_dev.php/admin to access the admin and refer the sonata documentation to create new admin panel.

+To fix asset on CSS and JS

+use command: composer require symfony/assetic-bundle